dvkramer/fire-drill-windows/README.md

   - Loud fire alarm sound to mimic a real emergency.

 ## Features in Progress
-- **Scheduler**: A system to initiate drills at random intervals (e.g., once a week) is under development.
+- **Scheduler**: A system to initiate drills at random intervals is under development.
 Stay tuned for updates!

 ## Why Fire Drill?
 Practicing fire escape plans can be a lifesaver in emergencies.
 Fire Drill encourages users to prepare effectively by simulating the stress and urgency of a real fire scenario.